Discover more from Murray Bridge News

 Create community by sharing local stories

-Empower people to engage with community groups and events, learn about opportunities and have their say
+Empower people to engage with community groups, events and opportunities

-Be local, collaborate with locals and advocate for local people, and be present in the community
+Be local: collaborate with and advocate for local people, and be present in the community

 Murray Bridge News will prefer local stories, sources and angles to others.
 Murray Bridge News will contribute to Murray Bridge’s development into a prouder, more engaged, more welcoming, more sustainable and more equal community.
 Murray Bridge News will be accessible and visible to local people wherever possible.

 Murray Bridge News is committed to ethical journalism, as detailed in the Media, Entertainment and Arts Alliance’s code of ethics.
 This includes a commitment to honesty, accuracy, fairness and disclosure of relevant information; emphasising a person’s characteristics only when relevant; attributing information to its source wherever possible; disclosing conflicts of interest; using fair, honest and responsible means to obtain information; not plagiarising; respecting people’s right to privacy; and correcting factual errors.

 Murray Bridge News publishes a mix of stories which are free to all and those which are accessible only to paying subscribers.
 Articles will generally be accessible to all if they have been supplied in a substantially complete form, such as a press release; or if they concern:

 charitable causes, fundraisers, or help for people who are unlikely to be able to afford a subscription (community causes), or

 public sentiments to be expressed to decision-makers (advocacy)

 Stories may also be brought out from behind the paywall at the discretion of the managing editor.
 All paywalled stories will be made available to the public four weeks after publication.